 “I‘m not agonizing about the Black Friday numbers,” Norris said.
 “There’s still a lot of time before the season ends, and it should be stronger than last year since the market has been so good, and people have more money to spend.”

-In the industrial sector, shares of Dow Chemical rose 2.6 percent to $40.09.
-The stock advanced after the company identified the commodity chemicals businesses it would sell or spin off as part of a plan to sell assets worth $3 billion to $4 billion, representing up to $5 billion of total annual revenue.
+In the industrial sector, shares of Dow Chemical rose 2.9 percent to $40.19 after the company identified the commodity chemicals businesses it would sell or spin off as part of a plan to sell assets worth $3 billion to $4 billion.